Enterprise architecture planning: EAP methodology

 The Enterprise Architecture Planning (EAP) methodology is beneficial to understanding the further definition of the Federal Enterprise Architecture Framework at level IV.
 EAP is a how to approach for creating the top two rows of the Zachman Framework, Planner and Owner.
 The design of systems begins in the third row, outside the scope of EAP.

 EAP focuses on defining what data, applications, and technology architectures are appropriate for and support the overall enterprise.
 Exhibit 6 shows the seven components (or steps) of EAP for defining these architectures and the related migration plan.
 The seven components are in the shape of a wedding cake, with each layer representing a different focus of each major task (or step).

 Criticism

-The effectiveness of the EAP methodology have been questioned in the late 1980s and early 1990s: